Anthony Evans (basketball)

 Anthony Lemont Evans (born March 25, 1970) is an American college basketball coach and the former head men's basketball coach at Florida International.
-Prior to FIU, He served as the head coach at Norfolk State University.
+Prior to FIU, he served as the head coach at Norfolk State University.
+Evans currently serves as Director of Player Development at UMass.

 Evans graduated from St. Thomas Aquinas College in 1994, where he had played guard for the men's basketball team.

 Playing career

 Evans played out his high school career at Bishop Loughlin High School in Brooklyn, NY.
-After graduating from Loughlin, he went on to attend Orange County CC in Middletown, NY where he was a two year stand out for the Colts during the 1989–1990 & 1990–1991 seasons.
-He currently is 4th on the SUNY Orange all time scoring list with 1,182 points.
+After graduating from Loughlin, he went on to attend Orange County CC in Middletown, NY where he was a two-year stand out for the Colts during the 1989–1990 & 1990–1991 seasons.
+He currently is 4th on the SUNY Orange all-time scoring list with 1,182 points.
 In 2017, he was inducted into the Colt Athletic Hall of Fame.
 After two successful seasons, he transferred to St. Thomas Aquinas College.
-He served as a guard on the Spartans basketball team from 1991–1993, while earning his bachelor's degree in marketing.
+He served as a guard on the Spartans basketball team from 1991 to 1993, while earning his bachelor's degree in marketing.

 Early coaching career

 Orange County Community College

-Anthony Evans began his coaching career at Orange County CC in Middletown, NY as an assistant from 1994–1997.
+Anthony Evans began his coaching career at Orange County CC in Middletown, NY as an assistant from 1994 to 1997.